Welcome to today's edition of the Rush 24-7 podcast.

 Well, they had a rationale for it.

-Well, maybe the bear had a rationale for it.
+Well, maybe the Bear had a rationale for it.

-You ever being consistent.
+You ever been consistent?

-Hillary Clinton, when told of the story, said, What difference does it make?
+Hillary Clinton, when told of the story, said, what difference does it make?

-Oh, did you hear about Hillary?
+At this point, did you hear about Hillary?

 She now claims her concussion was so bad she called the NFL.